 A student proves previously acquired knowledge with corresponding documents.
-Based on the Paragraph 5 from the Criterions for Transfer between Study Programs students may as well transfer from university (pre-Bologna) study programs, approved before 11.
+Based on the Criterions for Transfer between Study Programs students may as well transfer from university (pre-Bologna) study programs, approved before 11.
 6. 2004, to Bologna-adjusted study programs, but transfer is possible